-Hello friends, I hope you are all well and for those of you living in the Northern Hemisphere enjoying the delights of Autumn.
-I stumbled upon this recipe which I shared a couple of years ago and thought I would post it once again.
-These little morsels are easy to prepare and a delight to… Continue reading Cevapcici (Balkan Skinless Sausages)
+I stumbled upon this recipe for Cevapcici which I shared a couple of years ago and thought I would post it once again.
+These little morsels are easy to prepare and a delight to devour.
+Cevapcici are tasty, fun to eat and can be served in many different ways.
+They found their way into the… Continue reading Cevapcici (Balkan Skinless Sausages)

 During the cold winter months a good Cottage Pie or Shepherd’s Pie is a dish of pure comfort, heartiness and simplicity.
 With it’s meaty base, added diced vegetables, thick tomato sauce or a thick rich gravy and a topping of mashed potato, sweet potato, makes a delicious meal.
 Traditionally mashed potato was lovingly used in… Continue reading Cottage Pie (Shepherd’s Pie)

 For many of you that are enjoying the summer sun and the wonderful fresh produce that this season brings, especially now.
 One can harvest fresh tomatoes, peppers and other vegetables from the garden and preserve them for the colder months or just enjoy them at present.
 I am re-posting this recipe for those who may… Continue reading Stuffed Peppers

 A cold Saturday night with no plans, just keeping warm, a dinner for two of a lovely grilled eye fillet and a few vegetable dishes and a fabulous glass of red.
 After dinner a relax on the couch and a movie.
 After a busy week, I wouldn’t want to do anything else.
 Cheers to those… Continue reading Grilled Steak with Mashed Potato, Asparagus & Peppers in Mustard Sauce